kimjoar/nk-sandbox/README.md

 We're merging multiple philosophies.
 And we want to do it cleanly.
 Which philosophy has to yield? (i.e. there will be pain for some)

+# Extension "points"

+Initially two types of extensions: Plugins and Applications.
+The primary difference is that plugins are not rendered, while applications are.
+Only _one_ application is rendered at a time.
+Plugins and apps can also depend on other plugins.

+In the future we might have other types of extensions, such as vis extensions.

 # Lifecycle

 Applications and plugins should have a proper lifecycle.